pAP3R/recur/README.md

 ### How much money does it save?

+**September 2022 Update**
+I have no idea if this saves money anymore, ha.
+It still works though, so that's good.

 Assuming you have four $25 purchases a month, occurring at regular intervals through Coinbase's "Recurring Orders" feature, you're currently paying **$7.96 a month in fees**.

 However, each of those same purchases only costs twelve cents through Coinbase Pro, at the highest fee tier. **That's only $0.50 a month to do the same thing.**